lvguowei/lvguowei-website/content/post/ultimate-list-of-youtube-programming-channels.md

 # [Computer History Museum](https://www.youtube.com/user/ComputerHistory)

-I'm a old school programmer and this fit my taste perfectly well.
-Especially check out the **Oral Histories** section where they have in-depth interview with the industry legends from top IT companies.
+I'm an old school programmer and this fits my taste perfectly well.
+Especially check out the **Oral Histories** section where they have in-depth interviews with the industry legends from top IT companies.

 # [Confreaks](https://www.youtube.com/user/Confreaks)